-Distribution: East of the Cascades crest in Washington; Washington south to northeastern Oregon, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to northeastern Oregon, east to Idaho.

 Conservation Status: Not of concern